 Would you like a real taste of the Dolce Vita?
 Rome, the Eternal City, is waiting to welcome you and will appear to you as a mosaic waiting to be assembled in accordance with your needs.
 Are you looking for a hotel in Rome from where you can explore all of the capital city’s wonders?
 Choose B&B Hotels and then let yourself be amazed by the city’s thousand attractions which include the Coliseum, the Vatican Museums, Piazza di Spagna and the Trevi Fountain.
 Go shopping in via Condotti or seek out a traditional restaurant in the Trastevere district.

 Looking for smart hotel hospitality in the center of Rome?
 The B&B Hotel Roma Trastevere is located in Trastevere in the most characteristic district of Rome, a few steps from the Colosseum, the Circus Maximus, the Roman Forums, the Trevi Fountain and Piazza Navona.
 For those looking for a hotel in the northern area, the B&B Hotel Roma Pietralata is the ideal solution.
 Well connected to the city centre thanks to the Pietralata underground station, 10m from the hotel, it is located near the Valle delle Aniene Nature Reserve and a short distance from the Sandro Pertini Hospital.
-In the southern area of the historic center there is the B&B Hotel Roma Tuscolana San Giovanni, near the subway, the perfect starting point to visit one of the most beautiful cities and rich in history.
-If you are landing or leaving from Fiumicino airport, the B&B Hotel Roma Fiumicino is perfect for you: comfortable, functional and well connected to the center of the capital!
+In the southern area of the historic center there is the B&B Hotel Roma Tuscolana San Giovanni, near the subway, the perfect starting point to visit one of the most beautiful cities and rich in history; while in the historic San Lorenzo district there is the B&B Hotel San Lorenzo Termini, near the Roma Termini and Roma Tiburtina railway stations, and a stone's throw from the University of Rome "La Sapienza" and the Policlinico Umberto I. If you are landing or leaving from Fiumicino airport, the B&B Hotel Roma Fiumicino is perfect for you: comfortable, functional and well connected to the center of the capital!
 In all B&B Hotels, you will find comfortable rooms furnished with taste with private bathroom in the room, of various types and with the best comforts.
 In addition, you will find 200 Mega WiFi connection and LCD TV and free Sky channels.
 The air conditioning is self-adjustable in all rooms, to always have the temperature you like.
 Among the hotels in the city of Rome the B&B Hotels are located in an excellent position to visit Rome, always close to public transport and with staff at the competent reception and always ready to give advice to guests on what to visit or which is the best restaurant for a romantic meeting or dinner with friends.
 Want to discover more points of interest and activities to do in Rome?
 In B&B Hotels is very simple, relax in your room, turn on the Smart TV and browse the dedicated sections you can discover the restaurants in the area and everything you need for a unique experience in Rome.

 The cradle of western history.
 Rome’s beauty is down to the traces left both by the ancient Roman Empire and by centuries of the Papacy, which is why it is the city with most monuments in the world.
 We challenge you to count (and then visit) all of the city’s 25,000 points of interest.
 An absolute must is a visit to the Coliseum: one of the Seven Wonders of the Modern World and the only one in Europe.
 Challenge yourselves to spotting the Cupola of St. Peter’s Basilica from Villa Pamphilj: the closer you get the smaller it becomes.
 If you’re in love with the Eternal City, you must not ignore the traditional tossing of the coin into the Trevi Fountain.
 It’s a gesture that bodes well for anyone hoping to return here.